African Union

 The US relies on existing federal laws and guidelines to regulate AI but aims to introduce AI legislation and a federal regulation authority.

-South Korea's AI Act to act as a consolidated body of law governing AI once approved by the National Assembly.
+South Korea's AI Act has been promulgated as the fundamental body of law governing AI.

 White & Case means the international legal practice comprising White & Case LLP, a New York State registered limited liability partnership, White & Case LLP, a limited liability partnership incorporated under English law and all other affiliated partnerships, companies and entities.